yshuaibi01/OneNightAtBills/README.md

 Future Updates:
 I may possibly update this game with small features or fix bugs if there are any.

-This game was developed in ClickteamFusion 2.5
+This game was developed in ClickteamFusion 2.5 (so there wasn't much coding)